List of Delaware state forests: Taber State Forest

 Taber State Forest covers over 1200 acre in Kent County and is located 10 mi southwest of Harrington.
 Parker Road south off of Delaware Route 14, and the Maryland state line generally form the western boundary.
 About 17 acre actually extends westward into the state of Maryland.
 Burrsville Road running southeast from Parker Road cuts through near the center of the land holdings.
 Saulsbury Creek Road generally forms a boundary for the southwest extent of the property.

 Taber State Forest is a primitive use facility and there is no formal office onsite.
 It is primarily used for hunting, hiking, and wildlife habitat.
 In addition, the forest is also managed for timber production.

-History of Taber State Forest
+History

 Although officially dedicated in 1994, the origin of Taber State Forest was 1984, when the Delaware Forest Service received the 350 acre Saulsbury Farm.
 Also included at Taber State Forest is the building known as the Smith School House (now a residence on the property).
 The Cooper and Cooper Study (found in the holdings of the Delaware Division of Historical and Cultural Affairs) describes the Smith School as a one-teacher schoolhouse with an average student population of 23.
 The school operated 180 days of the year.